stanbaek/ece387/_sources/Labs/Lab9_SLAM.md

 ## 📌 Objectives

 - Students should be able to implement a ROS2 node to detect walls using LiDAR data.
+- This lab focuses on simulating autonomous exploration and navigation using SLAM in both Gazebo and real-world TurtleBot3 environments.
+You'll work with a prebuilt map and create new maps using Cartographer.

 ## 📜 Overview